atlantean-consulting/pygeo/README.md

 Note: It wasn't feasible to fit this into the standard 80-column terminal.
 You'll need to expand the terminal window to ~140 characters to fit everything.

-This is v1.0 - in v1.1, we'll add a House Chart.
+This is v1.1 - Now with house charts!

 Valeo Valui Valiturus